 (Chaptered in 2017) SB 450 requires any issuer of local debt to obtain and disclose specified information related to the cost of long-term borrowing as a good faith estimate.
 Requiring this information helps the public to understand the cost of long-term borrowing and evaluate if it is a prudent choice.

-(Not yet passed; still active in 2018): To help phase out offshore oil production and ensure net environmental benefits, this bill seeks to clarify how the state will permit decommissioning oil rigs into artificial reefs.
+(2 year bill; still active in 2018): To help phase out offshore oil production and ensure net environmental benefits, this bill seeks to clarify how the state will permit decommissioning oil rigs into artificial reefs.
 Turning old oil rigs into artificial reefs is a creative solution to an old problem that has shown enormous benefits in other parts of the world.
 The legislation establishes the process and safeguards necessary to ensure the rigs-to-reefs program will be environmentally beneficial, and in addition, it generates significant funding that will support many other important environmental programs.

-(Chaptered in 2018): Our state sets fuel efficient standards for cars, appliances, and buildings which are modeled around the world and continue to save ratepayers money every day.
+(2 year bill; Chaptered in 2018): Our state sets fuel efficient standards for cars, appliances, and buildings which are modeled around the world and continue to save ratepayers money every day.
 SB 606 establishes, for the first time, permanent water efficiency standards and goals across the state to be met by 2026.
 The bill requires all urban water agencies to submit water contingency plans and to update their urban water management plans to focus on achieving the newly-established water efficiency goals across all sectors – residential, commercial, industrial, and outdoor.